-"ALAS! for this day,

-The accursed of all years!

-In Banna's broad bay

-The invader appears;

-The pennant of Cardigan

-Threatens the land,

-And the sword of Fitzstephen

-Burns red in his hand.
+"ALAS! for this day, The accursed of all years!
+In Banna's broad bay The invader appears; The pennant of Cardigan Threatens the land, And the sword of Fitzstephen Burns red in his hand.

-Steep no more! sleep no more!
+Sleep no more! sleep no more!
 Up, Lagenians, from sleep!
 While you dream on the shore They march o'er the deep!

 Wake, Cymri and Ostman!

-Wake, Cahirians! and gather

-Your strength on the plain,

-Arm, brother! arm, father!

-For our homes, for our lives,

-For the fair fields of Carmen,

-For the love of our wives,
+Wake, Cahirians! and gather Your strength on the plain, Arm, brother! arm, father!
+For our homes, for our lives, For the fair fields of Carmen, For the love of our wives,

 Down, down on the Norman!
 Sleep no more! sleep no more! etc.

-Now, when Cardigan's chief And his penniless peers Look doubtfully forth From their rampart of spears, n of the from the beg faelbeen
+Now, when Cardigan's chief And his penniless peers Look doubtfully forth From their rampart of spears,

-In the very first hour,

-Ere a camp they inclose,

-Go, shatter the power
+In the very first hour, Ere a camp they inclose, Go, shatter the power Of our insolent foes !

-Of cur insolent foes!